El Camino: A Breaking Bad Movie: Critical response

 Judy Berman of Time lauded Aaron Paul's "mesmerizing" lead performance, citing his ease at "fully re-inhabiting a role he hadn't played for years ... endowing Jesse with the same mix of (waning) goofiness and (escalating) existential terror that propelled him through the finale".
-Liz Shannon Miller of The Verge elaborated that "[Paul's] work in El Camino is staggering, given the high difficulty factor that comes with having to play so many variations of this character" and followed this by stating "what makes El Camino so compelling is the way it engages with how he's changed since those early days".
+Liz Shannon Miller of The Verge elaborated that "[Paul's] work in El Camino is staggering, given the high difficulty factor that comes with having to play so many variations of this character" and followed this by saying, "What makes El Camino so compelling is the way it engages with how he's changed since those early days".
 In contrast, GQs David Levesley felt El Camino did not utilize Paul's full potential, saying that "without actors to bounce off, the film often doesn't know what to do with him".
-Daniel Fienberg of The Hollywood Reporter would also highlight Jesse Plemons' performance, mentioning "Plemons never got the respect he deserved ... and this might be a good time to properly relish what an odd and awful guy Todd was".
+Daniel Fienberg of The Hollywood Reporter also highlighted Jesse Plemons' performance, saying, "Plemons never got the respect he deserved ... and this might be a good time to properly relish what an odd and awful guy Todd was".

 Fienberg further commended Vince Gilligan's direction, calling Gilligan "a precise and complicated visual stylist ... the conception of Breaking Bad as a modern Western has never been so clearly articulated and executed".
-He also credited cinematographer Marshall Adams, editor Skip Macdonald, and composer Dave Porter, all of whom worked on Breaking Bad and Better Call Saul, for helping El Camino "return to the original show's grammar".
+He also credited cinematographer Marshall Adams, editor Skip Macdonald, and composer Dave Porter, all of whom worked on Breaking Bad and Better Call Saul, with helping El Camino "return to the original show's grammar".
 Writing for Entertainment Weekly, critic Darren Franich called Gilligan's style "energetic" and lauded the larger budget being applied "more for high anxiety than flashy pyrotechnics", citing El Caminos cinematography, editing, and montages as examples.
 Erik Adams of The A.V.
 Club found El Caminos Western imagery a bit "clumsily deployed" but complimented the scale of the film.